Sorry, the fields marked in red need your attention, please fix them to continue.

 For some amazing views of Mount Everest, the Sagarmatha National Park is an excellent spot to visit.
 This is a popular tourist spot because of the awe-inspiring scenery and the various trekking and hiking trails that can be found here.
 It is also a UNESCO World Heritage Site and looks out over other peaks too.
 The wildlife sanctuary is home to numerous rare birds and animals, especially ones you wouldn’t see in most other places such as red pandas and snow leopards.
 Reaching the park itself is quite the adventure as you can opt to fly to the Tenzing-Hillary Airport in Lukla from Kathmandu, and from there, it’s a two-day trek to Sagarmatha.

 Borrowing heavily from surrounding countries such as India, China and Tibet, Nepalese cuisine emerges as a delicious confluence of flavours which is homely, healthy and unforgettable.
-You can expect to eat dishes such as soups, curries, salads in Nepal.
+You can expect to eat dishes such as soups, curries, and salads in Nepal.
 Here are some of the most well-known tasty dishes that you should certainly try during your Nepal vacation.

 Often considered a staple food in Nepali households, dal bhat consists of rice with dal and vegetable or meat curry.
 The Nepalese love this meal because it’s complete, wholesome and delicious, yet simple and easy to make.